 - Reviews!
 How do those who have attended the school feel about it?
 Do they have any advice?

-The cost of schooling is also something to consider – However, many schools will offer financial aid and grants to students who can’t afford to pay out of pocket.
+The truck driving school cost is also something to consider.
+Generally, the price to attend truck driver CDL training can range from $2,000-$7,000.
+However, many schools will offer financial aid and grants to students who can’t afford to pay out of pocket.
 Some trucking companies will also reimburse students for tuition expenses in exchange for them working there.
 Melton will reimburse new CDL graduates up to $10,000 in tuition expenses!